mslhii/offlinetwitter/README.md

 Due to robust Twitter SMS APIs, it's entirely possible to construct an app UI to hit Twitter servers without any internet connection.
 Such an app can be good for developing countries lacking robust internet or mobile data infrastructure.

 The current version as is tests SMS functionality and integration into the UI.
-Place on hiatus now.
+Placed on hiatus now.

 V1 Features added:
 - SMS sorting by notifications/actual texts